atxdevops/dodatx-food/README.md

 * Franklin BBQ - Arguably the best Texas style BBQ in the world.  but is it worth a 4-5 hour wait ?
 Let us know if you brave the lines.

-* Stileswitch - Pretty good barbecue here,  fairly close to the Marchesa so definitely worth a mention.
+* Stiles Switch - Pretty good barbecue here,  fairly close to the Marchesa so definitely worth a mention.

 * LA BBQ - Great BBQ,  almost as good as Franklin,  no 4 hour lines.

-* Freedman's - great high end BBQ, good whiskey selection.

 * Snow's - if you're here on saturday, might be worth the 2 hour drive out there.
 It's only open Saturday from early until sold out.